matrix-org/synapse/docs/upgrade.md

 Specifying an `email` setting under `account_threepid_delegates` will now cause an error at startup.

+## Changes to the event replication streams

+Synapse now includes a flag indicating if an event is an outlier when replicating it to other workers.
+This is a forwards- and backwards-incompatible
+change: v1.62 and workers cannot process events replicated by v1.63 workers, and vice versa.

+Once all workers are upgraded to v1.63 (or downgraded to v1.62), event replication will resume as normal.

 # Upgrading to v1.62.0

 ## New signatures for spam checker callbacks